hashgraph/did-sdk-java/README.md

     .execute(client, mirrorClient);
 ```

-##### Read (Resolve)
-In common scenarios DID resolution shall be executed against the appnet's REST API service as specified in [Hedera DID Method](https://github.com/hashgraph/identity-did).
-In this case the appnet constantly listening to the DID topic messages coming from a mirror node and stores them in it's dedicated storage.
-DID resolving parties, trusting the appnet can use this service to read a DID document for a given DID in a most performant way.
-In this case appnet can use `HcsDidTopicListener` to conveniently recieve parsed, validated and decrypted messages:
+Appnet implementations can optionally add a callback listener and receive an event when the HCS message carrying the DID operation reached consensus and was subsequently propagated to the mirror network.
+They can also have their own mirror node listener and catch incoming messages from the relevant DID topic.

+Once a Hedera timestamped DID document is received from a mirror node, appnets can store them in their own storage solution in support of future resolution requests.

+Here is example code demonstrating the use of `HcsDidTopicListener` to  recieve parsed, validated and decrypted messages from a mirror:

 ```java
 HcsIdentityNetwork identityNetwork = ...;